crazynds/whatsapp-http/README.md

 Docker container for whatsapp interaction over http

-## Getting Started

-These instructions cover the necessary information to use the Docker container.

 ### Prerequisites

 To run this container, you will need to have Docker installed.